 Gurr-Johns, Los Angeles, Independent Consultant (2013-Current) Independent consultant providing appraisal, cataloguing, and research services for this international fine art advisory, appraisal, and valuation firm.

 Juliens Auctions, Los Angeles, Independent Consultant (2007-Current) Consulting specialist providing cataloguing, research and auction estimates for antiques, decorative & fine arts, furnishings and residential contents for auction house specializing in celebrity property.
-Selected celebrity auction projects to date include property of Barbra Streisand, Bob Hope, Cher, Dom DeLuise, Frank Zappa, Gene Rodenberry, Greta Garbo, Jane Fonda, Joan Collins, Larry Hagman, Marilyn Monroe, Mary Pickford, Michael Jackson, Ozzy Osbourne, Phyllis Diller, Ringo Starr, Ronnie Wood, Sid Caesar, Slash, and Tony Curtis, among others.
+Selected celebrity auction projects to date include property of B.B.
+King, Barbra Streisand, Bob Hope, Cher, Dom DeLuise, Frank Zappa, Gene Roddenberry, Greta Garbo, Hugh Hefner, Jane Fonda, Jerry Lewis, Joan Collins, Larry Hagman, Marilyn Monroe, Mary Pickford, Michael Jackson, Olivia Newton-John, Ozzy Osbourne, Phyllis Diller, Ringo Starr, Ronnie Wood, Sid Caesar, Slash, Tommy Hilfiger and Tony Curtis, among others.

 Laguna Art Museum, Peter Blake Gallery, Newport Beach Public Library (1993-2003) Acted in various capacities as an art librarian, art researcher, and art gallery assistant on a part time basis for these museum, art and library organizations.